built-on-openfin/workspace-starter/how-to/hints-and-tips/docs/create-workspace-mobile-app.md

 For the final point we will show how you could update your external content so that it could share context from within a Workspace Platform inside of an OpenFin container or a Workspace Platform within the desktop browser (e.g. Edge).

-### Adding the Fin API to content loaded in a Desktop/Mobile Browser
+### Adding the Fin API to content loaded in a Desktop/Mobile Browser Dynamically

 When your content is loaded into an OpenFin Container (our desktop application) we automatically inject the **fin** API and it is always available.
 A desktop browser like Edge does not allow the injection of APIs from an iframe so your webpage will need to use our npm package to request the fin API.